docsforadobe/javascript-tools-guide/docs/interapplication-communication/bridgetalk-class.md

 Checks all active messaging interfaces for outgoing and incoming messages, and processes them if there are any.

-#### NOTE
+!!! note
     Most applications have a message processing loop that continually checks the message queues, so use of this method is rarely required.

 Returns `true` if any messages have been processed, `false` otherwise.